18F/afrs-pa/timeline.md

  - Interim Authority to Test granted by DISA
  - Requirement verification/refinement workshops
  - New Memorandum of Agreement (MOA) signed; project management concept of operations (CONOPS) established
- - Change in Project manaagement office
+ - Change in project management office

 **2012**
  - Baseline test yields vote of confidence by components